asteyven/SET08103-base/units/unit04/unit4a.md

-# Lecture 09: Requirements Gathering
+# Unit 4a: Requirements Gathering

 In this lecture we will examine requirements.
 Requirements are considered one of the most difficult facets of software engineering.
 We will examine what a requirement is, how we manage these in an agile approach, and some ideas around gathering and thinking about requirements.